ckeditor/ckeditor4-docs/docs/guide/dev/howtos/interface/README.md

 {@img assets/img/toolbarcollapse_01.png The Collapse Toolbar button in CKEditor}

-If you want to enable this feature, you need to set the CKEDITOR.config#toolbarCanCollapse option to `true`:
+If you want to enable this feature, you need to set the {@linkapi CKEDITOR.config#toolbarCanCollapse CKEDITOR.config#toolbarCanCollapse} option to `true`:

 	config.toolbarCanCollapse = true;